awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are the Memory Optimized DB instance classes available:
 + **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking performance\.
 + **db\.r3** – Previous\-generation instance classes that provide memory optimization\.
-The db\.r3 instances classes are not available in the EU \(Paris\) region\.
+The db\.r3 instances classes are not available in the Europe \(Paris\) region\.

 The following are the Burstable Performance DB instance classes available:
 + **db\.t3** – Latest\-generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
+They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.t2** – Current\-generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 We recommend using these instance classes only for development and test servers, or other nonproduction servers\.

+**Note**
+The DB instance classes that use the AWS Nitro System \(db\.r5, db\.t3\) are throttled on combined read plus write workload\.

 ## Terminology for DB Instance Class Hardware Specifications<a name="Concepts.DBInstanceClass.Terminology"></a>